 Since the financial crisis in 2008, the Treasury Department, the Federal Reserve, the Federal Deposit Insurance Corporation (FDIC), and other U.S. Government bodies have taken actions to help stabilize financial markets and pave the way for sustained economic recovery.
+Among these actions were financial support to provide liquidity to the housing market and the financial system and the American Recovery and Reinvestment Act (Recovery Act or ARRA), which provided much-needed support for American families and spurred investment, thereby providing a critical boost to the economy.
+Chart 6 summarizes the outstanding balances of investments and direct loans related to key economic recovery programs described below.

-The Housing and Economic Recovery Act of 2008 (HERA) established the Federal Housing Finance Agency (FHFA), to regulate the housing Government-Sponsored Enterprises (GSEs), including Fannie Mae and Freddie Mac.
+The Housing and Economic Recovery Act of 2008 (HERA) established the Federal Housing Finance Agency (FHFA), to regulate the housing GSEs, including Fannie Mae and Freddie Mac.
 HERA also authorized the Treasury Department to provide financial support for the housing GSEs through such programs as the Senior Preferred Stock Purchase Agreements (SPSPA) program, which provides that the Government will make funding advances to Fannie Mae and Freddie Mac as needed to ensure that the GSEs have sufficient assets to support their liabilities; and the GSE-guaranteed mortgage-backed securities (MBS) purchase program (which was terminated as of December 31, 2009).
-As of September 30, 2010, Treasury's cumulative payments to Fannie Mae and Freddie Mac were \$85.1 billion and \$63.1 billion, respectively and a combined \$359.9 billion has been accrued as a contingent liability.
-Under the MBS program, Treasury has purchased approximately \$225.5 billion of MBS, and has received back \$75 billion in principal and interest.
-These efforts have helped bring down mortgage rates to historically low levels and provide liquidity to housing markets.
+These efforts helped bring down mortgage rates to historically low levels and helped provide liquidity to housing markets.